Getting to Know Snapchat Ads (Part 1)

 - Broader range of targeting options

-- Larger number of advertising objectives available including:
+- Larger number of advertising objectives are available, including:

 - Video Views